-When we consume carbohydrates and sugary food, bacteria feed on sugar, thus producing acid in our mouth.
+When we consume carbohydrates and sugary food, bacteria feed on sugar, thus producing acid in our mouths.

 This acid attacks the enamel of the teeth causing periodontal diseases like cavities, gingivitis, and other forms of tooth decay and are usually present on your gum line.